• Subscribe

 Course Structure & Study Commitment

-In addition to self-study, learners will take part in a blend of weekly online sessions and in-person sessions held at the Digital Jersey Academy.
-The programme includes 8 live sessions delivered over 9 weeks, providing opportunities for guided learning, discussion, and practical application.
+In addition to independent study, learners will take part in a blend of weekly online sessions and in-person sessions held at the Digital Jersey Academy.

 The programme follows the globally recognised Stanford University “Code in Place” model and is built on principles of Human-Centred Education.
-It combines world-class learning content with real-world case studies, mentoring, and coaching to deliver a high-impact learning experience with strong learner support and engagement.
+It combines high-quality learning materials with real-world case studies, mentoring, and coaching to deliver a high-impact learning experience.

 Francois Chesnay